-The National Contemporary Music Roundtable is a two day music industry policy and development conference held annually in Sydney in August.
-The program is developed in partnership with all national music industry peak bodies, specialist agencies, and key commercial companies, and has a core objective to cooperatively drive growth of Australian contemporary music.
+The 2017 National Contemporary Music Roundtable is a three day music industry policy and development conference held annually in August at Customs House.
+The program was developed in partnership with all national music industry peak bodies, specialist agencies, and key commercial companies, and has a core objective to cooperatively drive growth of Australian contemporary music.
 All facets of music are covered including creators, jobs, skills, investment, economic contribution, cultural impact, public engagement and government investment.

 - Keynote speakers & panellists: music leaders, artists, executives, and government representatives